zhannamatuzak/porada-de/README.md

 ### Fixed Bugs

  1. The header elements were not responsive because it was used float.
-*Solution:* Instead of floats ware used flexbox and grid layouts.
+*Solution:* Instead of floats were used flexbox and grid layouts.

 2. The elements changed their positions.
 *Solution:* The parent element was given width and height.